IBM/greeting-cloudant-spring/README.md

 ### Detailed evolution:

-The new Cloudant Spring client provides both the beans used for connecting to Cloudant and the configuration properties files for specifying credential information.
-The library is pulled in as dependency from Maven Central.
+The new Cloudant Spring client provides both the beans used for connecting to Cloudant and the configuration properties file for specifying credential information.
+The library is pulled in as a dependency from Maven Central.

 ![alt text](/images/DetailedEvolution.png "Detailed evolution")